Print

 Instructions

-2. Add chicken stock, water, ham, beans, and bay leaves and bring to a boil.
-Lower heat, put on a lid (keep it tilted for venting), and simmer for 1 hour.
+2. Stir in chicken broth, water, ham, beans, bay leaves, 1 teaspoon salt, and 1/2 teaspoon pepper (no carrots yet!).
+Throw a ham bone in if you have one to add extra flavor.
+Bring to a boil and then lower heat to a simmer.
+Put on a lid (keep it tilted for venting) and simmer for 1 hour.
 Stir occasionally.
 Add more stock or water, if it reduces too much.

-3. Taste broth and season with salt and pepper, to taste.
+3. Taste broth and season with more salt, pepper, and red pepper, to taste.
 Add carrots.
-Simmer another 30 minutes, stirring occasionally.
+Simmer another 30 minutes (lid partially on), stirring occasionally, or until carrots are tender.

 © Author: Rachel Tiemeyer